 Some problems that can be experienced with extension leads can be as follows

-- If an extension lead is not contained within desks and laying across access routes they can cause a dangerous trip hazard
+- When an extension lead is not contained within desks.
+In addition if they are laying across access routes they can cause a dangerous trip hazard

-- If being continually walked on and pulled by catching chairs and feet then the cable may become damaged, the cable sheath damaged and exposure to electrical shock
+- If being continually walked on and pulled by catching chairs and feet.
+This causes the cable to become damaged.
+Furthermore the cable sheath becomes damaged and exposed to electrical shock

-- Plugging one extension lead into another to create more sockets can cause the current to be exceeded and cause a possibly fire hazard
+- Plugging one extension lead into another to create more sockets.
+This can cause the current to be exceeded and cause a possibly fire hazard

 - Using an extension lead in the coiled position can cause a fire hazard